1EdTech Question & Test Interoperability Implementation Guide

 The Specification is at all times subject to change and revision without notice.

 It is your sole responsibility to evaluate the usefulness, accuracy, and completeness of the Specification as it relates to you.

-Please refer to Document Name: IMS Question and Test Interoperability Implementation Guide Revision: 31 August 2012
+Please refer to Document Name: 1EdTech Question and Test Interoperability Implementation Guide Revision: 31 August 2012